Qusti/CTF_stuff/THM/Walkthrough_Expose.md

-To check my VPN connection was working I started with "ping -c4 10.10.116.11".
+To check my VPN connection was working I started with `ping -c4 10.10.116.11`.
 Everything seems to be working fine so let's start.
 I ran
 ````
 sudo nmap -sS -p- 10.10.116.111